DUNE/p3s/documents/src/JOB.md

 a record containing all the info necessary for running a particular executable, to the p3s database.
 The system (p3s) will then match this job with a live and available **pilot** occupying a batch slot in CERN Tier-0 facility and deploy the payload for execution in that batch slot (i.e. on one of the Worker Nodes at CERN).
 The pilot will monitor the state of the job under its management and send periodic "heartbeats" to the server to tell it that it's still alive.
 Once the job completes, the pilot closes logs, optionally performs other "close out" functions and resumes querying the p3s server for the next job.

-This is a typical case of a pilot-based framework which entails the following
+This is a typical case of a pilot-based framework with the following
+features:

-* typically very low latency of the start of job execution since you are not waiting for a HTConfor or other queue; in some cases such as busy HT Condor queues gains can be quite substantial
+* low latency between submission and the start of job execution since you are not waiting for a HTConfor or other queue; in some cases such as busy HT Condor queues speed gains can be quite substantial

-* you don't have to run batch commands yourself
+* you don't have to run batch commands yourself and you don't have to manage HTCOndor JDL files

-* ease of automation since same template can be used in automated submission
+* ease of automation (e.g. creating automatic scripts) since same tested job template can be used in automated submission

 * easy to read tabulated view of all of your jobs in the p3s monitor which is a Web application